-Taki-jo Castle In addition, more than 30 castles were built within the current Utsunomiya city limits in those days.
-Taki-jo Castle is its typical example.
+Tage Castle Site In addition, more than 30 castles were built within the current Utsunomiya city limits in those days.
+Tage Castle Site is its typical example.

 A technique to dissolve copper and iron and to pour it into a mold for making products, becomes popular all over Japan in the Muromachi era.
 Also in Utsunomiya, excellent pieces of products are created such as Oyorino-kane (a temple bell), an iron Komainu (a pair of guardian dogs), an iron Toba (a stupa), a heavy sweater Amdabutsu (Amitabha).